Visa requirements for entering Ireland

 If you have a short stay visa for the UK and are an Indian or Chinese citizen, you can travel to Ireland without a visa.
 See ‘Visa waivers for UK visa holders’ below.

 If you are coming to Ireland to join or accompany your EEA family member, you must apply for a visa if you are from a country that is not in the list above.
-If you are already living in another EEA country and have a residence card because you are an EEA family member, you do not need a visa to travel to Ireland.
+If you are already living in another EEA country or Switzerland because you are the family member of an EEA or Swiss citizen who is exercising their free movement rights, you do not need a visa to travel to Ireland.

 If you plan to stay in Ireland for more than 3 months you must apply for residence after your arrival.